 Welcome

-When the Surrealists – the real Surrealists – roamed Earth in the early decades of last century, only the cognoscenti knew what they were talking and squawking about.
+When the original Surrealists – the real Surrealists – roamed Earth in the early decades of last century, only the cognoscenti knew what they were talking and squawking about.
 Later, bourgeois arty types (like Gould) got hold of, and promoted, the concepts of Surrealism; an arcane sensibility, it remained a sub-culture.
 In today’s crazy world we virtually eat surrealism for breakfast.

 Aardvarks after Dark